Workflow definition

 Configure data classes

 You must specify which data classes your workflow will create or update.
-Workflow definitions are not tightly coupled to processes.
-You can use the same workflow definition on cases from different processes.
-That means for a workflow to be executed on a case successfully, this case must support the same data classes.
+Workflow definitions are not tightly coupled to processes — you can use the same workflow definition on cases from different processes.
+For a workflow to execute on a case successfully, that case must support the same data classes.

-Note: At the moment of writing (Casewhere v2.7.0 or earlier), a workflow requires at least one data class configured to run.
-If your workflow does not create or update anything, you still need to select a data class in the process your workflow is supposed to run in.
+Note: A workflow requires at least one data class configured to run.
+If your workflow does not create or update any data, you still need to select a data class from the process your workflow is intended to run in.

 Edit workflow definition